app-0s/MHW_DB-Utility/README.md

+This is the WIP React Front-End app for the MHW_DB Wrapper application (https://github.com/app-0s/MHW_DB_React).
+This app makes calls to fetch the MHW DB data provided from the controllers, to then be displayed through this app.

+___

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>